 1. Locating the muscles while urinating

-The first technique is to mentally squeeze the base of your penis to stop yourself urinating mid stream.
-The same muscles that you use to do this are the same muscles you need to use when doing kegels.
+The first technique is to mentally squeeze the base of your penis to stop yourself urinating mid flow.
+The muscles that you use to do this are the muscles you need to use when doing kegels.

-If you find yourself unable to totally stop yourself urinating then it may be that the muscles just aren’t well developed at the moment.
+If you can’t stop urinating then it may be that the muscles just aren’t well developed at the moment.
 Don’t worry though – as long as you find that the flow reduces, you’re probably using the correct muscles.

 When first doing this, you may find it useful to start and stop the flow of urine several times until you gain an understanding of which muscles to use.

-Please note that stopping the flow of urine is something you only need to do once or twice to get an idea of which muscle to use.
-Don’t do it every time you go to the toilet, as this isn’t recommended by Urologists as safe to do long-term.
+Please note that stopping the flow of urine is something you only need to do to get an idea of which muscle to use.
+Don’t do it every time you go to the toilet, as this isn’t recommended by Urologists.

 2. Finding the muscles manually